jmarkstevens/AngularPatterns/Angular2.x/ReduxSocketIO/README.md

-# AngularPatterns Basic Redux
+# AngularPatterns Redux SocketIO

-Just the basics for Angular 2.x and Redux.
+Just the basics for Angular 2.x, Redux and SocketIO.

 # Getting started